Quiver Schur algebras and q-Fock space: Diagrams and Demazure operators

 \begin{thm} The morphisms \( \bmuh\overset{p;h}\Longrightarrow\blah\) generate $A$ as a $\K$-vector space.
-In fact, if we let range \begin{itemize} \item $(\bmuh,\blah)$ over all ordered pairs of vector compositions of type $e$, \item $p$ over the minimal coset representatives $w$ in $S_{\blah}\backslash S_{\bd}/S_{\bmuh}$ and \item $h$ over a basis for $\bLa(\bmuh')$, \end{itemize} then the morphisms $\bmuh \overset{w;h}\Longrightarrow \blah$ form a basis of $A$. \end{thm}
+In fact, if we let range \begin{itemize} \item $(\bmuh,\blah)$ over all ordered pairs of vector compositions of type $e$, \item $p$ over the minimal coset representatives $w$ in $S_{\blah}\backslash S_{\bd}/S_{\bmuh}$ and \item $h$ over a basis for $\bLa(\bmuh')$, \end{itemize} then the morphisms $\bmuh \overset{p;h}\Longrightarrow \blah$ form a basis of $A$. \end{thm}

-\begin{remark}{\rm If we choose different reduced decompositions for one $q$, the resulting elements will differ by a linear combination of maps corresponding to shorter double cosets (Proposition \ref{easyrel}) which also shows that non-reduced decompositions can be replaced by reduced ones by changing $h$.} \end{remark}
+\begin{remark} {\rm If we choose different reduced decompositions for $q$ as in Lemma~\ref{defq}, the resulting elements \eqref{mula} will differ by a linear combination of maps corresponding to shorter double cosets (Proposition \ref{easyrel}) which also shows that non-reduced decompositions can be replaced by reduced ones by changing $h$.} \end{remark}